diagrams/diagrams-doc/release/announce-0.5.markdown

 Diagrams is fully supported under GHC 6.12, 7.0, 7.2, and 7.4.
 However, getting cairo to build can be tricky on some platforms; see the [diagrams wiki](http://www.haskell.org/haskellwiki/Diagrams) for more information and workarounds regarding specific platforms.
+(A new native SVG backend is in the works, targeted for the 0.6 release.)

 To get started with diagrams, read the
 [quick tutorial](http://projects.haskell.org/diagrams/tutorial/DiagramsTutorial.html),